ktusznio/ruby-style-guide/README.md

 * Add underscores to large numeric literals to improve their readability.

     ```Ruby
-    # bad - how many 0s are there?
+    # Bad: how many 0s are there?
     num = 1000000

-    # good - much easier to parse for the human brain
+    # Good.
     num = 1_000_000
     ```